DiaghoProject/docs/src/opensource_docs/back-end/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-See the [CHANGELOG.md](CHANGELOG.md) file for details.
+See the [CHANGELOG](../../../CHANGELOG.md) file for details.

 ## Licensing

 The code in this project is licensed under MIT license.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](../../../LICENSE) file for details.